Liljay: 2008-09: Graduation from BBT, I Am Legend Album and tours

 Lollipop had been appearing regularly on Bang Bang Tang since August 14, 2006.
 With Channel [V]'s decision to select a new batch of boys and create a second season, Lollipop and most of the other members "graduated" from Bang Bang Tang after their last performances as members of the show.
 Their last official episode aired on August 29, 2008, marking the end of the first season.
 In total, the members of Lollipop had participated in more than 500 episodes of the show.
 However, since the start of Bang Bang Tang II, Liao had returned to the show as guest and co-host on several occasions.

 After graduation from Bang Bang Tang television show, Liao began hosting Na Li Wu Da Kang (哪裡5打坑) with Zhuang, Liu A-wei, Hey Girl's Apple and Channel V's VJ Rong Jia.
 The first episode was aired on September 7, 2008, while the last episode was aired on November 30, 2008.
 During this period, Liao also guest starred in The Legend of Brown Sugar Chivalries, as well as writing lyrics for two songs in this drama, including the opening theme, Cang Jing Ge (藏經閣).
 On October 3, 2008, the original soundtrack was released by Gold Typhoon.
 Two editions were released for the soundtrack, one being a 10,000 limited edition.

 In November, 2008, Liao was injured during one of their dance practices.
 He performed with an injury in Singapore's Music Monster Festival on November 22, 2008 and V-Power Love Music Concert on November 29.
 The V-Power concert united Liao, Zhuang, and Liu with other Black Angle Crew members for a dance performance.
-Lollipop's participation in the concert also marks, symbolically, the two-year anniversary of the group's formation.
+Lollipop's participation in the concert also marks, symbolically, the second anniversary of the group's formation.
 A week later, on December 6, 2008, Lollipop performed four songs with themes of wushu at the 45th Golden Horse Awards ceremony.
 Liao wrote the rap for one of the songs in this performance.